Healing & Indigenous Education at NAYA

 Course Description:

-To support our work as allies to the indigenous community, this class is grounded in NAYA's application of the Relational Worldview Model, and over the course of the term will examine and reflect on the intersections between education, land and healing, historical legacy and social inequity.
-Our journey includes examining the role of cultural difference, communication, connection and reconciliation, and empathy in the learning relationship through in-class dialogue, written reflection, and building relationships with the NAYA community.
+To support our work with the indigenous community, this class is grounded in NAYA's application of the Relational Worldview Model, and over the course of the term will examine and reflect on the intersections between education, land and healing, historical legacy and social inequity in our efforts to imagine and create a more just world.
+Our journey includes examining the role of cultural difference, communication, connection and reconciliation, and empathy in the learning relationship through in-class dialogue, weekly discussion and short written reflection on course texts, and building relationships with the NAYA community.
 To be effective, you will be expected to gain some crucial background in the history and experiences of the community we’re working with, and also be open to examining how your own background shapes your experiences with learning, self-actualization and community.
 We will therefore examine our own assumptions, biases, and learning around issues of poverty, privilege, race, class and other relevant social and historical factors.

 Project Description: